neoxush/VibeCoding/browser-extensions/enhanced-split-view/README.md

 ## Changelogs

+### v1.0.5
+- **Integrated Toast System**: Added a lightweight notification system for real-time feedback on role changes, pairing success, and sync status.
+- **Target Heartbeat & Smart Guidance**: Implemented a heartbeat system to detect active Targets.
+If no Target is found, the script now provides proactive guidance on how to pair.
+- **Independent Link Dragging**: You can now drag a link onto the 'S' or 'T' icon to open it in the current tab without syncing it to the paired tab, allowing for more flexible local navigation.
+This is hardened to prevent "sync leaks" on complex sites like YouTube.
+- **Shortcut Configuration**: Restored the visual configuration panel and "Configure Keys" menu command.

 ### v1.0.4
+- **Sound Guard (Early Mute)**: Implemented high-performance prototype monkey-patching to ensure zero sound leakage during navigation.
 - **Volume Control & Mute Persistence**: Added a dynamic volume icon that appears when sound is detected.
-Mute state is now persisted across navigations and for idle tabs.
+Mute state is now persisted across navigations.
-- **Link Drag-and-Drop Navigation**: You can now drag any link onto the floating 'S' or 'T' icon to navigate the current tab to that URL.
-- **Native Drag-and-Drop Pairing**: Replaced coordinate-based pairing with the Native HTML5 Drag and Drop API, fixing z-order issues where background tabs could be accidentally paired.
+- **Native Drag-and-Drop Pairing**: Replaced coordinate-based pairing with the Native HTML5 Drag and Drop API for robust cross-tab role assignment.
-- **Visual Feedback**: Added color-coded glows (Yellow for link drops, Teal for role pairing) and improved UI responsiveness.
+- **Visual Feedback**: Added color-coded glows and improved UI responsiveness during drag operations.

 ### v1.0.3
 - **Improved Drag-and-Drop Accuracy**: Implemented a cross-tab bidding system to prevent overlapping windows from both claiming a role.